2021 OVO Group Ltd statement on modern slavery and human trafficking

 OVO's priorities for the year ahead are:

-- Developing OVO's supplier due diligence processes around modern slavery risks.
+Enhancing OVO's supplier due diligence processes around modern slavery risks;

-- Looking at ways to engage further with OVO's suppliers to promote responsible business practices.
+Engage with OVO’s suppliers and supplier relationship managers to promote responsible business practices;

 CEO, OVO Energy